Recently Browsing 0 members

 Total exposure time was 5 hour and 50 minutes.
 Subs captured were HII: 12x600s OIII: 2x600s & 4x900s SII: 10x900s @ HCG:62 on 18th May 2021.

 This is my first image created using my new camera.

 This is NGC3603 and NGC3576 (AKA The "Statue of Liberty" nebula), a massive H-Alpha region containing a very compact open cluster, located in the constellation "Carina" about 20,000LY away.

-Total exposure time was 22 Hours and 1 minute using 7nm HII, OIII and SII Narrowband filters... imaged from a semi rural sky.
+Total exposure time was 25 Hours and 35 minutes using 7nm HII, OIII and SII Narrowband filters... imaged from a bortle 4-5 semi rural sky.